Estimate Time6 min

 • The amount, set by the IRS, could vary by tax year and filing status—generally, single, married filing jointly, married filing separately, or head of household.

-• If you take the standard deduction, you cannot itemize, aka claim deductions for expenses such as mortgage interest and charitable donations.
+• If you take the standard deduction, you cannot itemize, which is when you claim deductions for expenses such as mortgage interest and charitable donations.

 • The IRS suggests people take the standard deduction only if it’s higher than their total itemizable deductions.

 When you file your tax return, you likely have the option to take the standard deduction to lower your taxable income.
 It’s an option the vast majority of eligible people choose.
-For tax year 2020, about 87% of taxpayers took the standard deduction instead of itemizing, or listing out every single deductible expense.1 It could be because taking the standard deduction makes your taxes less complicated; you don’t have to track or report any specific expenses.
+For tax year 2021, about 88% of tax returns claimed the standard deduction instead of itemizing, or listing out every single deductible expense.1 It could be because taking the standard deduction makes your taxes less complicated; you don’t have to track or report any specific expenses.
 Still, it may not be the best choice for everyone.

 Not sure if taking the standard deduction is right for you?
 Read on for more about how the standard deduction works and how it compares to itemizing.